 Social Anthropology 1A: The Life Course

-This course is intended as an introduction to Social Anthropology.
-As well as encompassing life crisis moments and rituals of birth, marriage, and death, the course includes such themes as:
+This course is intended as an introduction to social anthropology.
+As well as covering life crisis moments and rituals of birth, marriage, and death, the course includes themes such as:

 - work and making a living